 A Guide for Professionals

-As landscape professionals, we've all seen the rise in popularity of timber sleepers used for retaining walls, raised beds and decorative purposes within the garden.
+As landscape professionals, we've all seen the rise in popularity of wooden railway sleepers used for retaining walls, raised beds and decorative purposes within the garden.
 Along with the rise in popularity we have seen a rise in unhappy customers, some with oak and softwood sleeper rotting out in a matter of a few years.
 In the vast majority of case this is because of incorrect installation or a lack of understanding what is possible to achieve in certain environments.
 Timber has been used for centuries within the house building industry, proving to be an incredible durable and versatile product, but in the vast majority of case the timber is always separation from the ground, this prevents the possibility of water transfer from the ground which in turn prevents any possibility of rot.
 These principles need to be transferred into the external environment as much as is practically possible.

 In this short installation guide, we hope to offer some better guidance on how to install timber sleepers in the external environment, so as to not incur problems at a latter date.

 A good understanding of what to look out for when purchasing sleepers will go a long way to getting the desired result at the end of the project and from many years to come.
 It's important to look out for a couple of things when purchasing softwood or oak sleepers.

 Softwood sleepers must be pressure treated or tanalised (normally green coloured sleepers) to ensure that they have maximum protection from attack.
 Dipped (normally brown coloured) treated sleepers are not as good, as the preservative will not reach as far into the middle of the timber and doesn't offer such good protection.

 With Oak sleeper you are looking for slow grown dense white oak timber that is much better suited to the UK climate.
 You also want sleepers that have been select with at least 2 good faces and minimal sap wood.